abyx/octopress/source/_posts/2015-10-07-angular-2-preparation-killing-controllers.markdown

 **Defining routes**: You no longer need to supply a controller in your ui-router or ng-route configuration.
 Just pass a simple template such as `<messages></messages>`.

 **ui-router resolves are harder**: I’ve long stopped using resolve because it has so many [pitfalls](http://www.codelord.net/2015/06/02/angularjs-pitfalls-using-ui-routers-resolve/).
-But, you can get access to `resolve`d stuff via `$state.$current.locals` in your directives.
-I’ll note that ng-route’s resolve works similarly with `$route.current.locals`.
+But, you can get access to `resolve`d stuff, see [here](http://www.codelord.net/2015/12/25/configuring-components-with-ui-router-and-ngroute/).

 **Some widgets love controllers**: If you’re using widgets such as ui-bootstrap’s modals you will see they love controllers.
 It’s still possible to use them without controllers.
 The above workaround works.